samael205/Programming-Challenges/VirtualMachine/README.md

 # Description

-Simple stack based Virtual Machine with script which print "Hello, World!"
+Simple stack based Virtual Machine with the script which prints "Hello, World!"

 ### Build and run